cunger/escape-velocity/content/blog/climate-change-reloaded.md

 # It's personal.

 Climate change does and will affect things you care about.
-It's about you, your place, and your family.
+It's about you, your family, your place and community.

 For everyone of us.